 After modest beginnings, Gladstone in the late twentieth century became one of Queensland's fastest-growing towns, drawing its strength from coal mining and other industries, and a flourishing export trade, especially to Japan and China.
 Located 430 km from Brisbane, it was named in 1853 after the English Chancellor of the Exchequer and future prime minister, William Ewart Gladstone (1809-98).
-Ninety kilometres south of Rockhampton, Gladstone is a coastal city of 29,000 people.
+Ninety kilometres south of Rockhampton, Gladstone is a coastal city.

 Gladstone was originally known as Port Curtis, which was named by Matthew Flinders in 1802 after Sir Roger Curtis who had been Commandant at the Cape of Good Hope when he had called there for victuals and resupply.
 Port Curtis enjoyed a brief three months of temporary settlement as the administrative centre of the colony of North Australia (1847).
 George Barney (Barney's Point, Gladstone) commanded the settlement but a change of government in England led to its disbandment.